robcsaszar/theskullery/_recipes/sourdough-english-muffins/sourdough-english-muffins.md

 servings: 24

 notes:
-- For best sourdough flavor, refrigerate the dough for 24 hours before shaping and cooking the muffins.
+- Refrigerate the dough 24 hours before shaping and cooking the muffins for best sourdough flavour.
-- For best shape, cook muffins for about 5 minutes on their first side; then lay a cake pan, cookie sheet, or similar flat (though not overly heavy) object atop them.
-Continue cooking for 7 minutes or so; then remove the pan, turn muffins over, and finish cooking without the pan on top.
-This helps keep muffins flat across the top (rather than domed).
+- Cook muffins on their first side for about 5 minutes for best shape; then lay a cake pan, cookie sheet, or similar flat (though not excessively heavy) object on top of them.
+Continue to cook for about 7 minutes; then remove the saucepan, turn the muffins over and finish cooking on top without the pan.
+This helps to keep the muffins flat (rather than domed) over the rim.

 ingredients:
 - 25|g bread flour